-As Ukraine grapples with war and the United States faces high energy prices, the oil and gas industry claims—wrongly—to have the solution: more drilling.
+Multiple major oil and gas companies just reported record quarterly profits, while Ukraine continues to grapple with war and the United States continues to face high energy prices.
+At the same time, the oil and gas industry is claiming—wrongly—to have the solution: more drilling.
 The American Petroleum Institute (API), a trade association, is especially pushing for more domestic fossil fuel production, particularly on public lands.

 Here’s what’s wrong with this so-called solution: furthering our dependency on fossil fuels won’t actually solve our security and energy issues.
 It will eventually make them worse.

 What industry spokespeople and their lobbyists forgot to mention is that relying on fossil fuels is actually dangerous—and always has been.
 Oil and gas companies have shown repeatedly that they will always prioritize making money over our safety, health and national security.
 They, and their CEOs, will always put their own interests ahead of the public’s, even if that means enabling aggressive foreign actors.

 Oil and gas companies have shown repeatedly that they will always prioritize making money over our safety, health and national security.

 For the same reason, we will never drill our way to lower energy prices.